DRITI2906/FinanceBot---Financial-Document-Analyzer/README.md

 ## 🎉 What's Next?

-This Finance GenAI Chatbot provides a solid foundation for financial document analysis.
+FinanceBot provides a solid foundation for financial document analysis.
 You can extend it with:

 - **Additional AI Models**: Integrate more LLMs for specialized tasks
 - **Advanced Analytics**: Add time-series analysis and forecasting